MicrosoftDocs/minecraft-creator/creator/Documents/AddCustomDieBlock.md

 description: "A tutorial for creating custom blocks in Minecraft: Bedrock Edition"
 ---

-# How to Add a Simple Custom Block
+# Custom Blocks Part 1: The Simplest Block

 Minecraft's behavior packs and resource packs allow you to create custom content for the game.
 Custom blocks are a great way for creators to start adding interactive content for players.
 Through this tutorial, you will build a custom die block (don't be scared, that just means a singular dice!) that has different textures and can be placed in the world by a player.